 None of this says that Lego doesn’t give Americans jobs.
 While the manufacturing goes to Mexico, the company does keep its North American headquarters in Enfield, Connecticut, the location where they previously had a factory.
 Across all of its locations, they employ 1,450 workers.
 This means that 7 percent of their total American workforce is located here.

 Enfield, Connecticut, has served as the North American headquarters of Legos since 1996.
 Still, they no longer do production in Enfield.

 Do We Recommend Supporting Lego?

-We can’t recommend this brand on the value of it being an American made product because Lego has never produced on a big scale in the United States.
-For the nostalgia of childhood and the memories of playing with Legos as a kid, we wouldn’t say not to buy this brand, however.
+We can’t recommend this brand on the value of it being an American-made product because Lego has never been produced on a big scale in the United States.
+For the nostalgia of childhood and the memories of playing with Legos as a kid, we wouldn’t say to stay away from this brand, however.